Last Updated on

 - Picking out fragrances online can be difficult so you might dislike what you get.

-- I would prefer a variety of smaller samples over one large sample because I know what I like rather quickly.
+- I would prefer a variety of smaller sample products over one large sample because I know what I like rather quickly.

 Scentbird Alternatives to Consider- What Else Is Similar